logo

 Mrs. Rhodes explained that prospective speech language pathologists who plan to study and practice in the United States need to select a master’s degree program that is accredited by the American Speech-Language-Hearing Association (ASHA).
 ASHA is the governing board for speech language pathologists.

-She also recommends that students select a program with clinical practice with both adults and children.
-For students interested in working as a school speech language pathologist, she recommends selecting a master’s degree program with a school-clinical requirement.
+She also recommends that students select a program that includes clinical practice with both adults and children.
+For students interested in working as a school speech language pathologist, she recommends selecting a master’s degree program with a require clinical practice in a school setting.

 Summary